actionhero/actionhero/readme.markdown

 * roomView - show you the room you are connected to, and information about the members currently in that room.
 * say [message]

+Please note that any params set using the above method will be 'sticky' to the connection and sent for all subsequent requests.
+Be sure to delete or update your params!

 All socket connections are also joined to a room.
 Rooms are used to broadcast messages from the system or other users.
 Rooms can be created on the fly and don't require any special setup.
 In this way. you can push messages to your users with a special function: `api.socketRoomBroadcast(api, connection, message)`.  `connection` can be null if you want the message to come from the server itself.
 The final special action socket connections have is `say` which will tell a message to all other users in the room, IE: `say Hello World`.

 API Functions for helping with room communications are: